susanbrindle/ackstools/README.md

     Uses classes, genprofs, spells, and treasuretables as data files Uses libspellbook.py, libhenches.py, and tables.py as dependencies

+  hex2.py - Hex stocking and wilderness random encounter generation, v2
+    Can generate fully-stocked lairs down to arbitrary detail Has a bunch of command line options, consult --help for details.
+    Deciding on the correct depth/detail to generate needs some work, as does formatting the outputs nicely.
+    (Currently full-detail humanoid lairs are really ugly) That's really a question of modifying monstertables, though. monstertables is a mapping from monster type to number encountered/treasure enctables is a transcription of the wilderness tables from pages 244-247 Uses treasuretables, monstertables, and enctables as data files Uses dice.py, tables.py as dependencies

   hirelings.py - How many mercenaries are available in town this month?
     Uses hireprices as a data file